uwblueprint/intro_to_backend_development_in_python/README.md

 		2. Download the zip of this repository and unzip
 		3. Open command line and cd into this directory.

-2. Setting up Python (Rest of the setup is in command line and in the project directory)
+2. Set up Python (Rest of the setup is in command line and in the project directory)
 	1. Make sure Python 2.7.0 or higher is installed by running `python --version`
 		- If you don't have python go here: https://www.python.org/downloads/
 	2. Install pip